Search

 Yes, the SOC has the auditor’s opinion.
 A SOC shall contain the opinion of the auditor covering the following areas:

-• If the service organisation controls are fairly described.
+• If the service organization controls are fairly described.

 • If the controls of the service unit are designed in an effective manner.

-• If the service organisation controls are operating effectively over a set period of time (only Type 2)
+• If the service organization controls are operating effectively over a set period of time (only Type 2)

 Is it possible for someone to distribute a SOC for marketing purposes?